Which fat do you eat, and which do you stay away from

 This is the kind that should be limited because it increases cholesterol, but it also raises HDL to an extent.
 Saturated fats aren’t entirely bad, but it should be taken in moderation.
 It comes from meat, seafood, and dairy products.
 Foods rich in saturated fat also helps with weight loss.

-Of all the fats, this should be avoided.
+Of all the fats, this one should be avoided.
 It increases bad cholesterol or low-density lipoprotein and decreases HDL.
 Snacks and fried food are rich in trans fat.
 Natural trans fat exists but only in minimal amounts, but artificial trans fat has added hydrogen and is used in processed food.

 One shouldn’t generalize all fats because there ones that are actually good for the body.
 It’s difficult to avoid fat since it exists in most foods, even vegetables.
 Knowing the good and bad fats can help in finding healthier alternatives to the usual diet.